Get Tech Tips

 Do every possible test before replacing a board.
 Many techs advocate just replacing a flame sensor if they suspect it isn't conducting well.
 I am cool with that so long as:

-- You don’t charge the customer for it is there was nothing wrong with it
+- You wouldn't charge the customer for it if there were nothing wrong with it.

 - Your company is OK eating the cost of rods that were not needed.

 Or, you just install a new one long enough to test.
 That is all fine and good if you have extra flame rods in your truck.
 Many techs do not have that luxury.